iamdevonbutler/brahma/Readme.md

 .jscsrc .eslintrc
 - has defaults, only really necessary if your viewing build in editor.
 - if you have these files in your site root, will use those instead.

+Breaking from convention
+- @todo list
+- e.g. no dev dependencies.